 - Serve piadina on a side plate while still warm and fresh

-While we are currently in the depths of a bitterly cool winter, look forward to the warmer weather by planning your trip to the Revel Byron Bay Food and Culture Festival, held from November 10th – 13th, where you can experience the Kangaroo Tonnato from Raes on Wategos in its original restaurant setting.
+While we are currently in the depths of a bitterly cool winter, look forward to the warmer weather by planning your trip to the Caper Byron Bay Food and Culture Festival, held from November 10th – 13th, where you can experience the Kangaroo Tonnato from Raes on Wategos in its original restaurant setting.